 Every investor has different goals, and your approach to achieving them depends on your risk/return appetite.

-You can find your investor type on this chart and then see what other products you might consider having in your portfolio besides the one in this brochure.

-ETBS

-Increasing accessibility of the bond and sukuk market to everyone.

-Bonds and/or Sukuk have always been seen as an asset class to hedge when markets are bearish and a means to develop a steady income over many years.
-But in the past the bonds and/or sukuk market was accessible only to high net worth and institutional investors.
+You can find your trading type on this chart and consider products that are suitable for your portfolio.
+ETBS Increasing accessibility of the bond and sukuk market to everyone.
+Bonds and/or Sukuk have always been seen as an asset class to use for hedging purposes when markets are bearish.
+The instruments are also used to develop a steady income over many years.
+In the past, the bonds and/or sukuk market was accessible only to high net worth and institutional investors.
 Now with ETBS, all investors can have access to the bonds and/or sukuk market with ease, via the stock market.
 WHAT ARE ETBS?

-ETBS are fixed income securities, also known as bonds or sukuk, that are listed and traded on the stock market.
+ETBS are fixed income securities, also known as bonds or sukuk\, that are listed and traded on the stock market.
 ETBS are issued either by companies or governments (the issuer) to raise funds for their needs.
-ETBS have varying structures such as fixed rate, floating rate and hybrids.

-^{} Sukuk refers to issues that complies with Shari'ah principles

-WHY INVEST IN ETBS?
+ETBS have varying structures such as fixed rate, floating rate and hybrids. \ Sukuk refers to issuance that complies with Shari'ah principles WHY INVEST IN ETBS?

-HERE ARE SOME OF THE REASONS TO INVEST IN ETBS:

-Flexibility and Ease of Trading: ETBS are traded on Bursa Malaysia, making the buying and selling of ETBS as easy as trading in shares.

-Transparency: As ETBS are listed on the bourse, investors will have access to real-time prices and volumes, just like shares.
+HERE ARE SOME OF THE REASONS TO INVEST IN ETBS: Flexibility and Ease of Trading: ETBS are traded on Bursa Malaysia, making the buying and selling of ETBS as easy as trading in shares.
+Transparency: As ETBS are traded on the bourse, investors will have access to real-time prices and volumes, just like shares.
 This will enable investors to continuously monitor their investments and receive up-to-date information.

-Diversification: Investors can diversify their portfolio to include ETBS to complement their investments in other asset classes such as equities, derivatives, unit trusts, etc.

-Additional Income Stream: Investors can benefit from a steady income stream through regular coupon payments.

-WHAT ARE THE TERMINOLOGIES ASSOCIATED WITH ETBS?

-ISSUER

-A company or government organisation that issues bonds and/or sukuk to investors in order to raise funds for its operations, expansion or other needs.
+Diversification: Investors can diversify their portfolio to include ETBS to complement their investments in other asset classes or instruments such as equities, derivatives, unit trusts, etc. Additional Income Stream: Investors can benefit from a steady income stream through regular coupon payments.
+ISSUER A company or government organisation that issues bonds and/or sukuk to investors in order to raise funds for its operations, expansion or other needs.
+ETBS HOLDER The owner of a bond and/or sukuk.

-ETBS HOLDER

-The owner of a bond and/or sukuk asset.

-PRINCIPAL

-The amount borrowed by the issuer or the amount lent by investors.
+FACE VALUE

 Typically, this is the value returned to the ETBS holder upon maturity.
 It is also known as nominal value, par value, redemption value or maturity value of a bonds and/or sukuk.

 MATURITY DATE

 The date when the ETBS issuer pays the principal amount to the holder.
 It is also known as redemption date.

 COUPON

 The interest amount the ETBS holder will receive above the principal amount.
 It is generally expressed as a percentage of the principal value.

+COUPON FREOUENCY